spiffe/spiffe/community/slack-communication-guidelines.md

 To foster a productive and positive community, we have established the following guidelines for professional and respectful communication within the SPIFFE Slack channel.
-These guidelines apply to all members, including SaaS consumers, maintainers, and contributors.
+These guidelines apply to all members, including consumers, maintainers, and contributors.

 ### General Conduct